 Green screens can basically be made of most materials.
-Thick cloth will work well as you don’t want a material that will light pass through.
+Thick cloth will work well as you don’t want a material that light will pass through.

-But you could paint a giant piece of cardboard green to make it a cheap alternative.
+However, you could paint a giant piece of cardboard green to make it a cheap alternative.
 Now you may ask, does it have to be green?
 Well, yes and no.

 Green screens should really only be green or blue for portraits.
 Why’s that?

-Well from the point of view of a digital camera everything the sensor sees if made up from varying values of blue, red and green pixels.
+Well from the point of view of a digital camera everything the sensor sees is made up from varying values of blue, red and green pixels.
 Skin tone on a portrait is seen as different shades and tints of red.